TL; DR

 • What does your life sound like?

 Breathing is essential not only to survival but also to getting us to be mindful of our bodies.
 Take a proper deep breath and see how different you feel.
 You may find your horse will take one with you and allow you to connect with them even more.
-What are things you notice as you ride?
+What are the things you notice as you ride?

-• What sounds do you hear and what does the saddle feel like?
+• What sounds do you hear, and what does the saddle feel like?

 • How much pressure do you have in the stirrups and your feet?